 - I. Policy Against Discrimination - A. No person shall, on the basis of race, color, religion, gender, age, marital status, disability, political or religious beliefs, national or ethnic origin, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity, or in any employment conditions or practices conducted by this School District, except as provided by law. - B. The School Board shall comply with all state and federal laws, which prohibit discrimination and are designed to protect the civil rights of applicants, employees, and/or students, or other persons protected by applicable law. - C. The School Board shall admit students to District Schools, programs, and classes without regard to race, color, religion, gender, age, national or ethnic origin, marital status, disability or handicap. - II.
 Policy Against Sexual Harassment or Other Forms of Harassment Prohibited by Law - A. The School Board desires to maintain an academic and work environment in which all employees, volunteers, and students are treated with respect and dignity.
 A vital element of this atmosphere is the Board's commitment to equal opportunities and the prohibition of discriminatory practices.
 The board's prohibition against discriminatory practices includes prohibitions against sexual harassment, or any other form of harassment based upon a person's membership in a protected class and specifically prohibited by applicable state or federal law.
 The School Board forbids sexual harassment, or any other form of illegal harassment, of any employee, student, volunteer or visitor.
-The Board will not tolerate sexual harassment, or any other form of illegal harassment, or any other sexual harassment, or any other form of illegal harassment, or any other sexual harassment, or any other form of illegal harassment, or any other sexual harassment, or any other form of illegal harassment by any of its employees, students, volunteers or agents. - B. The prohibition against discrimination including sexual and other forms of illegal harassment shall also apply to non-employee volunteers who work subject to the control of school authorities, and to all vendors or service providers who have access to School Board facilities.
+The Board will not tolerate sexual harassment, or any other form of illegal harassment by any of its employees, students, volunteers or agents. - B. The prohibition against discrimination including sexual and other forms of illegal harassment shall also apply to non-employee volunteers who work subject to the control of school authorities, and to all vendors or service providers who have access to School Board facilities.

-III.
-Definition of Sexual Harassment

-- A. Prohibited sexual harassment includes, but is not limited to, requests for sexual favors, and other verbal, visual or physical conduct of a sexual nature when: - 1.
-Submission to the conduct is explicitly or implicitly made a term or condition of an individual's employment, academic status, or progress. - 2.
-Submission to or rejection of the conduct by an individual is used as the basis for employment or academic decisions affecting the individual. - 3.
+- III.
+Definition of Sexual Harassment - A. Prohibited sexual harassment includes, but is not limited to, requests for sexual favors, and other verbal, visual or physical conduct of a sexual nature when: - 1.
+Submission to the conduct is explicitly or implicitly made a term or condition of an individual's employment, academic status, or progress. - Submission to or rejection of the conduct by an individual is used as the basis for employment or academic decisions affecting the individual. - 3.
 The conduct has the purpose or effect of having a negative impact on the individual's academic performance or employment, unreasonably interfering with the individual's education or employment, or creating an intimidating, hostile, or offensive educational or employment environment. - 4.
-Submission to or rejection of the conduct by the individual is used as the basis for any decision affecting the individual regarding any term or condition of employment, employment or academic benefits, or services, honors, programs, or activities available at or through the school. - B. Types of conduct which are prohibited in the district and which may constitute sexual harassment include, but are not limited to: - 1.
+Submission to or rejection of the conduct by the individual is used as the basis for any decision affecting the individual regarding any term or condition of employment, employment or academic benefits, or services, honors, programs, or activities available at or through the school. - B. Types of conduct which are prohibited in the District and which may constitute sexual harassment include, but are not limited to: - 1.
 Graphic verbal comments about an individual's body or appearance. - 2.
 Sexual jokes, notes, stories, drawings, pictures or gestures. - 3.
 Sexual slurs, leering, threats, abusive words, derogatory comments or sexually degrading descriptions. - 4.
 Unwelcome sexual flirtations or propositions for sexual activity or unwelcome demands for sexual favors, including but not limited to repeated unwelcome requests for dates. - 5.
 Spreading sexual rumors.